bendash/powermailext/Readme.md

 Add a Label and a value (the use of integer 1 as checkbox value for enabling/disabling checkbox has proven to be..) to the checkbox and activate the conditional validation of the input field.
 Select the checkbox in the select box, use 'equal' as operator and insert '1' as value.
+For the action choose 'toggle visibility and validation'.
+This will cause the field to change its visibility if the checkbox is checked.
+Additionally, the field will only be validated if the checkbox is checked.
+If you want only the one feature or the other, you can easily change it in the backend via setting the action to an other option.

 ![Screenshot of checkbox trigger field in Backend](Documentation/Images/form_be_triggerfield.jpg "Trigger Field 'I am already Customer'")